Stressed about managing your short term rental or finding a place to stay?

 Hi [Host’s Name],

 I just checked in and noticed a few issues with the property.
 For example, [describe the problem].
 This issue makes the property unsuitable for my stay.
-I’d like to request for a refund, as this property doesn’t meet my expectations.
+I’d like to request a refund, as this property doesn’t meet my expectations.
 Thank you for your help.

 [Your Name]